ElongeR-12/jwtFromBitbucket/README.md

 # mention to use passport for authentication inside this node.js app

 # add post route function to send credentials email and password for auth

+# set JWT expiration time/ add user profil and private route using JWT --> so this is how to access to private route from a node.js app with JWT